haseeb62/Sequence-Board-Game/README.md

 # Sequence-Board-Game

-## run the server (node server.js) and open localhost:8000/mydoc on your browser.
+## run the server (node server.js) and open localhost:8000/mydoc on your browser on 4 different tabs.

+## for instructions to play the game, you can visit the following [link](https://www.jaxgames.com/sequence-game-rules/).